jonathaneunice/jonathans-python/README.md

 ## Compatibility

-*Libraries for migrating from Python 2 to 3.*

 * [Six](https://pypi.python.org/pypi/six) - Python 2 and 3 compatibility utilities.
 This is my essential bridge between 2 and 3.

 ## Configuration

-*Libraries for storing and parsing configuration options.*

 * [options](https://pypi.python.org/pypi/options) - My own design.
 The most flexible manager of program, module, class, instance, method, and function options in any programming language, anywhere.
 By far.

 ## Data Analysis

-*Libraries for data analyzing.*

 * [NumPy](http://www.numpy.org/) - Essential library for optimized math in Python.
 API occasionally undisciplined in a way more often seen in PHP and C, but its results are exceptional.
 * [Pandas](http://pandas.pydata.org/) - Pandas' Series and DataFrames data structures add sophisticated indices, file I/O, and query and manipulation methods atop NumPy arrays.
 Like a spreadsheet in Python code.
 Steep-ish learning curve, but *so* worth it.

 ## Data Visualization

-*Libraries for visualizing, plotting, or displaying data.
-See also: [awesome-javascript](https://github.com/sorrycc/awesome-javascript#data-visualization).*

 * [Bokeh](https://github.com/bokeh/bokeh) - Marriage of d3.js and Python.
 * [Matplotlib](http://matplotlib.org/) - The essential/foundation Python plotting library.
 API(s) derive from MATLAB, R, etc. and can be undisciplined, but with a little tweaking, strong results possible.
 Easily saves output to PNG and SVG.

 ## Date and Time

-*Libraries for working with dates and times.*

 * [arrow](https://github.com/crsmithdev/arrow) - Better dates & times.
 Esp. helpful managing and adjusting for timezones, a task for which the standard `datetime` sucks like a Hoover.
 * [dateutil](https://github.com/dateutil/dateutil) - Extensions to the standard Python [datetime](https://docs.python.org/2/library/datetime.html) module.
 Especially good for parsing date strings, a task that is otherwise hard to accomplish in Python.